Juan Luis Anangonó

-Juan Luis Anangonó (born April 13, 1989) is an Ecuadorian footballer who plays a striker.
+Juan Luis Anangonó (born 13 April 1989) is an Ecuadorian professional footballer who plays a striker who currently plays for Marathón.

 Club career

 Barcelona SC

-His professional debut came in a 1–0 defeat against Universidad Católica, on February 16, 2008.
+His professional debut came in a 1–0 defeat against Universidad Católica, on 16 February 2008.
 He would finish his debut season with 10 games played, and 0 goals scored.
 He would continue his scoreless run into the 2009 season.
-His first career goal would come in a 1–0 win over Olmedo on February 28, 2010.
+His first career goal would come in a 1–0 win over Olmedo on 28 February 2010.
 He finishes the season with 8 goals in 28 league matches.
 After an unpromising start he was sent to play for El Nacional.

 El Nacional

 2011 season

 Juan's debut match for El Nacional was on a 2–1 loss against L.D.U.
-Loja on January 29.
+Loja on 29 January.
 His first goal with El Nacional came on February 20, in a 1–0 win over Imbabura.
 He played 45 league matches and scored 22 goals during the remainder of the 2011 season, including an away goal against L.D.U.
 Quito which qualified El Nacional for the qualifying rounds of the 2012 Copa Libertadores.